 After you've been released from jail, try to objectively evaluate your case (most likely with the help of an experienced lawyer).
 Your alternatives include:

-If you choose to fight the charge and go to trial, you're probably best off insisting on a jury trial -- you'll have a better chance than with a case-worn and possibly cynical judge who has seen a lot of guilty people.
+If you choose to fight the charge and go to trial, you're probably best off insisting on a jury trial—you'll likely have a better chance with a jury of your peers than you would with a judge deciding your case.
 The only exception to this general rule is when your defense is fairly unusual or technical.
-For example, if you staggered out of a bar and into your car and fell asleep -- but you didn't drive -- a judge might be more receptive to your defense than a jury.
+For example, if you staggered out of a bar and into your car and fell asleep—but you didn't drive—a judge might be more receptive to your defense than a jury.
+(Read more about how DUI laws apply to persons who were in a car but not actually driving.)

-Plea bargaining (sometimes also referred to as sentence bargaining) is a process where a criminal defendant (or the defendant's lawyer) and the prosecutor reach a compromise.
-The defendant enters a guilty plea in exchange for a reduced charge, fine or jail sentence.
-The prosecutor gets to rack up a conviction without having to go to trial with a questionable case.
+Plea bargaining (sometimes also referred to as "sentence bargaining") is a process where a criminal defendant (or the defendant's lawyer) and the prosecutor reach a compromise.
+The defendant enters a guilty or no contest plea in exchange for a reduced charge, fine, or jail sentence.
+The prosecutor gets to rack up a conviction without having to go to trial.

 Whether you'd prefer to plea bargain or take your case to trial, think about getting an attorney to represent you.
 If you're unable to afford an attorney, ask the judge at your arraignment to appoint a lawyer.
 The judge will probably ask you to fill out a financial disclosure form and refer you to the public defender's office.
 In more rural areas, the judge may appoint a private defense lawyer to represent you.